JuliaScheel/Templates-iPlacenta/galaxy_online.md

-# Galaxy and Jupyter Notebook online course
+# Galaxy and Python online course

 The training course will introduce the [Galaxy framework](https://usegalaxy.org) and [Python](www.python.org).

+Galaxy is an open source, web-based platform for data intensive biomedical research.

 Learning goals:
 - Know your data, and the implications of data preprocessing and quality control